Heat Fleet lists hundreds of local oil company deals, so you can get the best heating oil delivery prices in Baltimore

 Propane vs. Natural Gas use for home heating in Baltimore

-Between 2012 and today, the number of houses using propane as the primary space heating fuel jumped from 2,170 to 4,614, a 113% change.
-Comparing 2012 and today, the number of homes using natural gas as the primary space heating fuel remained unchanged at 159,448, a 0% change.
+Between 2012 and today, the number of houses using propane as the primary space heating fuel shot up from 2,170 to 4,614, a 113% change.
+Comparing 2012 and today, the number of homes using natural gas as the primary space heating fuel held steady at 159,448, a 0% change.

 Electricity use for home heating in Baltimore

 Electric heat pump systems for home heating are increasing in demand in Baltimore.
-Since 2012, the number of homes heating with electricity ramped up from 59,122 to 82,114, a 39% change.
+Since 2012, the number of homes heating with electricity jumped from 59,122 to 82,114, a 39% change.

 Adoption of solar home heating systems in Baltimore

-Solar is the most environmentally friendly of all heating fuels.
-With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+Out of all fuels, solar is the safest for the environment.
+With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
 Now, 340 homes in Baltimore are heated with active solar arrays.
-This is a 507% gain from 2012, when 56 homes had active solar heating.
+This is a 507% gain from 2012, when 56 homes incorporated active solar heating.

 Why Baltimore Homeowners Choose Heat Fleet?